FluffyMaguro/File_change_viewer/README.md

 # File change viewer

-A simple Python app for monitor when and what files were changed in a selected directory.
+A simple Python app for monitoring when and what files were changed in a selected directory.

 **Colors**
 - Black – initial seach & other messages